To apply for USMLE Step 1 exam, an applicant needs to:

 For information on the Comprehensive Basic Science exam, visit here.

 JU MC SME holds several cNBME dates a year in Kraków for the students’ convenience.
 The exam is free of charge for the JU MC students.
-To participate, one must register online.
-The forms will be made available at the appointed dates (see table below).
+To participate, one must register online – see the forms below.

 |Upcoming dates of cNBME in Kraków*|